Choosing the Best RV Air Conditioner

 Image by Camping World

-One issue with using an overhead air conditioner on a small camper is the potential to freeze you.
-Most manufacturers consider a small RV air conditioner to be 13,500 BTU, which is too much for a small RV, even on the lowest setting.
-With a smaller RV, you also likely have a more limited power supply, and window units draw about half as much power as an overhead A/C, on average.
+One issue with using an overhead air conditioner in a small camper is the risk of overcooling.
+Most manufacturers consider a small RV air conditioner to be 13,500 BTU, which can be too much for a small RV, even on the lowest setting.
+With a smaller RV, you also likely have a more limited power supply, and window units draw about half as much power as average roof-mount A/Cs.

 ProsCons